dayeya/python-client-server/README.md

 My Client-Server Application provides the following features:

-    Clients can connect to the server using TCP/IP protocol Clients can send and receive data in different formats (text, binary, JSON) The server can handle multiple client connections concurrently The server can process client requests and respond with the appropriate data The server can log activity and errors to a file The application provides a simple command-line interface for both the server and the client
+    Clients can connect to the server using TCP/IP protocol.
+    Clients can send and receive data with couple of modes such as - $TIME, $TERMINATE, $CLOSE, $PYCODE The server can handle multiple client connections concurrently.
+    The server can process client requests and respond with the appropriate data.
+    The application provides a simple command-line interface for the client.

 Installation